 South Dakota Butterflies Check List

 Special note to Garden visitors - please do not disturb the wildlife in the Garden.
-To be specific, right now we have a pair of Lark Sparrows with a nest in the flower beds.
-Please, do not disturb them.
+To be specific, if you notice a bird nest in the flower beds, please, do not disturb them.
 If you happen to see a bird fly off a nest, just back away and give them some space.
 Watching wildlife from a distance is a good thing to do.
+In 2013, a pair of lark sparrows tried to nest in the marigolds.

 The same would go for things you may or may not like, for example snakes.
 This Garden will likely attract them also, so please be aware of what's around you, but don't be scared of it.